Learn English in New York City!

 The letter of recommendation will be issued not only with a passing ELI Final Test score but also with a 100% attendance report.

+ELI has daytime classes only (no evening classes are offered by ELI at this moment).
 During the fall and spring semesters, classes meet Tuesday through Friday, generally between 9:00 a.m. and 2:30 p.m.
-In the summer session, classes meet Monday through Thursday.
-Class hours are eighteen per week in the fall and spring and twenty-two hours per week in the summer sessions.
+In the summer session, classes meet Monday through Thursday, from 9:00 am to 3:30 pm.

 Semester: 9:00 am to 2:30 pm - Tuesday to Friday - 18 hours of classes per week